Maintain an indigenous forest in the Serra da Estrela mountains, Guarda, Portugal

 The place is somewhat isolated, so you’d have to like the peace and quiet of a fairly solitary (except for us) existence while here, and have your own interests to pursue while here.
 The area we live in is picturesque, with broadleaf forest, some open spaces, massive granite boulders, mountain streams and pools, and an abundance of granite ruins.

 Visible from the house is an array of giant wind turbines which have a beauty and elegance all of their own.
-We have a lovely reservoir on our land, which can be used for swimming on hot days and there are many exceptional walks through the mountains, one of which includes rock pools big enough to swim in (3km from the house).
-We are on the Famalicão-Videmonte leg of the Santiago Pilgrim's Way, this is an 11km hike which will take you to the start of the recently constructed wooden walkways of the Montego River Valley.
+We have a lovely reservoir on our land, which can be used for swimming on hot days and there are many exceptional walks through the mountains, one of which includes rock pools (Poco das Pias) big enough to swim in which is 4km from the house.
+We are close to a section of famous trail known as The Pilgrim's Way, and there are also 2 other hiking trails in the area.
+One of them (Poco das Pias to Quinta da Taberna) is a circular 10km hike which will take you past the start of the spectacular mondego wooden walkways (the Passadicos da Mondego, a 12 km hike) which run through the steep valleys of the Mondego River, from the pretty village of Videmonte to Caldeira dam.
 There is a public river beach about 10km away (on the Zezere river in the town of Valhelhas) which is open in Summer and is dog friendly.
 This beach has a restaurant and bar but there are several other quieter and more private river beaches in the area too.
 Our tiny village, Famalicão, is about 3km away by foot (a 20-30 minute walk).
 It has a small grocery shop, 3 bars, 2 bakeries and a pharmacy.
 The historic and beautiful city of Guarda is 20km away and from Guarda there are bus and rail routes to anywhere else in Portugal.
 We are also about 20km away from the historic and beautiful town of Belmonte, which has a castle as well as some quirky bars and shops.

 If you arrive by bus or train, we are more than happy to collect you in either Guarda or Belmonte when you arrive.